lebotlan/ocaml-exenum/README.md

 Test number 16000, index #131070000 ... with [-89, 45, 22, 5, 6, -2] ... done
 Test number 20000, index #2097150000 ... with [8, 0, 17, 3, 2, 2] ... done
 Test number 24000, index #33554430000 ... with [43, 117, 51, 6, 9, -5, 2] ... done
+...
+(and so on, you have to interrupt)
 ```